Skip to main content

 Tour the Battleship Texas State Historic Site

-Even while it is in dry dock undergoing extensive repairs, you can take guided tours to appreciate the magnitude of the Texas’ berth and the brutal conditions it took to live at sea and keep it afloat.
+Even while it is in dry dock undergoing extensive repairs, you can take guided tours to appreciate the magnitude of the ship and the conditions it took to live at sea.

 Alcohol addiction can adversely affect your personal, familial, and professional life.
-It’s even more damaging when it is combined with a co-occurring disorder.
+It can be even more complex when combined with anxiety, depression, trauma, or other co-occurring mental health conditions.

-On average, people with alcohol use disorder will have their lifespan shortened by about 24-28 years compared to the general population.[1]
-The cost of loss of satisfaction and years shaved off your life is inestimable.
+On average, people with alcohol use disorder may have their lifespan shortened by about 24 to 28 years compared to the general population.[1]
+If you are feeling stuck, discouraged, or worried about the future, help is available and change is possible.